Skip Navigation

 Types of urinary incontinence

-• Stress urinary incontinence refers to loss of urine during a physical "stress" or activity where a force causes an increase in intra-abdominal pressure.
+• Stress urinary incontinence refers to the loss of urine during a physical stress or activity where a force causes an increase in intra-abdominal pressure.
 Common examples include laughing, coughing, sneezing or jumping.

-• Urgency urinary incontinence refers to urinary incontinence occurring with a sudden desire to urinate and loss of urine before reaching the bathroom.
-The incontinence episode is often triggered when hearing or feeling water, such as when washing hands, social situations, such as opening the door upon arriving home, or even commonly performed daily habits, such as standing from a seated position.
-The loss of urine is usually a larger amount and there is usually no way of stopping it.
+• Urgency urinary incontinence occurs with a sudden desire to urinate and a loss of urine before reaching the bathroom.
+The incontinence episode is often triggered when hearing or feeling water, such as when washing hands, in social situations, such as opening the door upon arriving home, or even during commonly performed daily habits, such as standing from a seated position.
+The loss of urine is usually a larger amount, and there is typically no way of stopping it.

 Due to the uncontrolled urge to void (urinate), you may void more often than normal (more than 8 voids in 24 hours) and wake up more than once at night to void.
 This type of incontinence is often caused by bladder spasms.
 Some people may only have urgency and not necessarily have urine leakage when the compelling desire to urinate is noted; however, frequency and discomfort caused by this condition impacts their life negatively.
 This urgency is a component of overactive bladder syndrome.